GenericSweetener/cycloidal-manual/README.md

 ### 4.1.4 – Generating the disk

-* Create a new file and and a new Part Design body.
+* Create a new file and add a new Part Design body.
 This guide will be using the Part Design workbench for all modeling except for the generation of the disk.
 * Within the body, use the “Gear” workbench to create a new hypocyloid gear ![image](https://user-images.githubusercontent.com/79012344/120709101-70af4e00-c48a-11eb-845b-1f0beacbdb09.png)
 * Notice that it generated 2 separate disks and a set of pins, however these pins and extra disk will be disabled shortly
-* Selecting the hypocycloid gear that was generated in the combo view will allow for the adjustment of all perimeters, the details of which are listed below:
+* Selecting the hypocycloid gear in the combo view will allow for the adjustment of all perimeters, the details of which are listed below:

         ◦ Base
             ▪ Label